Richard Bruce Paris

 Richard Bruce Paris (23 January 1946 – 8 July 2022) was a British mathematician and reader at the Abertay University in Dundee, who specialized in calculus.
-He also had a honorary readership of the University of St. Andrews, Scotland.
+He also had an honorary readership of the University of St. Andrews, Scotland.
 The research activity of Paris particularly concerned the asymptotics of integrals and properties of special functions.
 He is the author of Hadamard Expansions and Hyperasymptotic Evaluation: An Extension of the Method of Steepest Descent as well as the co-author of Asymptotics and Mellin-Barnes Integrals and of Asymptotics of High Order Differential Equations.
 In addition, he contributed to the NIST Handbook of Mathematical Functions and also released numerous papers for Proceedings of the Royal Society A, Methods and Applications of Analysis and the Journal of Computational and Applied Mathematics.

 Personal life

 Born in 1946, Richard Bruce Paris was the son of an engineer.
 He spent his early childhood in the Yorkshire area until his family moved to the Wirral Peninsula, Cheshire, in the mid-1950s, due to the work of his father.
-There, Paris visited the Calday Grange Grammar School in West Kirkby to eventually discover his interest in mathematics.
+There, Paris visited the Calday Grange Grammar School in West Kirby to eventually discover his interest in mathematics.

-Paris was married to Jocelyne Marie-Louise Neidinger with whom he has a son Simon and a daughter Gaëlle.
+Paris was married to Jocelyne Marie-Louise Neidinger with whom he has a daughter Gaëlle and a son Simon.

 Career

 In 1967, Paris acquired a first class honours degree in Mechanical Engineering from the Victoria University of Manchester.
 He continued his study at the university's department of mathematics, which he graduated as a Doctor of Philosophy in 1971.
 Paris was a doctoral student of the British-Australian astronomer Leon Mestel.
 His PhD thesis was finished under the title The Role of the Magnetic Field in Cosmogony.

-After Paris finished his doctoral thesis, in 1974 he moved to France to work for Euratom at the Department of Plasma Physics and Controlled Fusion in Fontenay-aux-Roses.
-In addition, from the mid-1970s to the mid-1980s, Paris did several research visits in Los Alamos, USA.
+After Paris finished his doctoral thesis, he moved to France to work for Euratom at the Department of Plasma Physics and Controlled Fusion in Fontenay-aux-Roses.
+In addition, from the late-1970s to the mid-1980s, Paris did several research visits in Los Alamos, USA.
 Finally, in 1984 he had to move to Southern France, due to a job transfer to Cadarache.
-In 1987, Paris quit his job at Euratom and returned to Scotland to work as a senior lecturer at the Abertay University in Dundee.
-A year leater, in 1988, he received the honorary readership of the University of St. Andrews, Scotland.
+In 1987, Paris quit his job at Euratom and moved to Scotland to work as a senior lecturer at the Abertay University in Dundee.
+A year later, in 1988, he received the honorary readership of the University of St. Andrews, Scotland.
 In 1999, he also achieved the degree of a Doctor of Science at the University of Manchester.
 Paris stayed at the University of Abertay, where he eventually obtained the status of a reader, until his retirement in 2010.
 Yet, this was not the end of his mathematical work but he kept contributing until his unexpected death in July 2022.
 In fact, one month earlier he shared his final article on ResearchGate.

 In 1986, Paris became an elected fellow of the British Institute of Mathematics and its Applications.